Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 | West Side | Miles 8–18 | Greektown, Little Italy, Pilsen, UIC | Varied crowds — the mental backbone of the race |

-| South Side | Miles 18–22 | Bronzeville, Chinatown | Highest energy section — Chinatown is unmissable |
+| South Side | Miles 18–22 | Bronzeville, Chinatown | Highest energy section — Chinatown (~Mile 21) is unmissable |

-| Final stretch | Miles 22–26.2 | Museum Campus, Grant Park | One bridge at Mile 25 — then fast finish into the park |
+| Final stretch | Miles 22–26.2 | Museum Campus, Grant Park | Short incline at Mile 26 (Roosevelt Rd), then fast sprint finish |

 How to Enter the Chicago Marathon 2026